People

 Post-Doctoral Scientist | jessica.kraft@utdallas.edu

 Jessica received her Ph.D. in Neuroscience in May 2023 from the University of Florida in the lab of Dr. Adam Woods.
-Her dissertation work focused on the effects of a mild form of brain stimulation, called transcranial direct current stimulation, combined with cognitive training on improving cognition in older adults.
-Prior to that, she received her master’s at Penn State in August 2016, and was the neuropsychological testing coordinator at Hershey Medical Center.
+Her dissertation work focused on the effects of a mild form of brain stimulation, called transcranial direct current stimulation, combined with cognitive training to improve cognition in older adults.
+Before that, she received her master’s at Penn State in August 2016 and was the neuropsychological testing coordinator at Hershey Medical Center.
 Her neuropsychometrist position involved administering neuropsychological batteries to assess for frontotemporal dementia.
-In her free time, Jessica enjoys sleeping, trying out new restaurants, doing jiu-jitsu and playing with other people’s dogs.
+In her free time, Jessica enjoys sleeping, trying out new restaurants, doing jiu-jitsu, and playing with other people’s dogs.

 Doctoral Students